 H2O Engineering provides customers with a broad range of water treatment technologies and does not shy away from a new challenge.
 So when a California winemaker approached the company with a project to develop and build an RO system to help shape its wines, the company was quick to respond.

 Good wine depends on a great array of factors.
 Some of these, like the weather, the winemaker has no influence on.
-Others are carefully controlled and can make the difference between mediocre and marvelous vintages.
+Others are carefully controlled and can make the difference between mediocre and marvellous vintages.
 Increasingly, vinters use RO both to concentrate the "must" and to fine-tune blends.

 "Our client, a high-end winery in Napa Valley, needed a better RO system," says Brendon Shearin, water process engineer at H2O Engineering.
 "They had been using a setup with a dual-piston plunger pump and huge pulsation dampeners.
 It vibrated so badly, with a noise level so intense, that staff had to use earplugs to be in the same room.
 The customer also wanted to simplify operation of the system and make it smaller so it could be moved around the cramped quarters of their winemaking cave."